When every step of your run begins to feel like the first step of your run, you have mastered fat adapted running.

 Smaller quicker steps will help keep the intensity down and your fat burning efficiently.

-Game Changer: If I ran with liquids, it was coconut water, and if I came out of my easy aerobic pace I would drink it while running up steep hills.
+Game Changer: If I run with liquids, it is coconut water, and if I come out of my easy aerobic pace I drink it while running up steep hills.